Fan Fic: Return To Hinamizawa

 , the story consists of a series of arcs, linked by a "Groundhog Day" Loop

 .
-Currently, the first two arcs (Predestination and Wind-Weaving) are complete, and a third (Inheritance) in progress.
+Currently, the first three arcs (Predestination, Wind-Weaving and Inheritance) are complete, and a fourth (Conspiracy) in progress.

 The story can be found here